 Atlantic Regional Office (ARO)

-The ARO is located in Halifax, Nova Scotia.
-We have a compliment of 94 employees, which includes 50 lawyers.
+The Atlantic Regional Office (ARO) is headquartered in Halifax, NS.
+It has a complement of 91 employees, which includes 50 lawyers. .

-Our in-house lawyers and a variety of strategically appointed agents, offer our clients a wide range of expertise in litigation and advisory services.
-Our lawyers are connected to a national network of over 2,000 lawyers in the National Capital Region and other regional offices, ensuring that our clients benefit from the broad, “whole-of-government” perspective we bring to their legal issues.
+ARO lawyers have expertise in litigation and advisory services.
+They are part of a network of federal government lawyers across Canada, ensuring that our clients benefit from the broad, “whole of government” perspective we bring to our legal issues.

 General Articling Information